LittleHobbitFrodo/baseOS/README.md

-# BaseOS `rust`
+# BaseOS `base`

-This version/branch is made for the rust programming language.
+This branch is the base of all BaseOS versions.
+It is merged into other branches to keep their base updated.